-- i. in the case of Republic of India, through the courts in whose jurisdiction the concerned persons reside; - ii. in the case of the Islamic Republic of Afghanistan, through the courts in whose jurisdiction the concerned persons reside;
+- in the case of India, through the courts in whose jurisdiction the concerned persons reside; - in the case of the Morocco through the courts in whose jurisdiction the concerned persons reside.

 2. The service of summons and other judicial documents shall be effected in accordance with the procedure provided for in the laws of the Requested State, or by a particular method desired by the Requesting State, unless such a method is incompatible with the law of the Requested State.